 Our strategic plan is to first introduce the cloud-native Forget-Me-Yes® (FMY) data privacy SaaS platform under the AWS Web Services Cloud infrastructure on a monthly subscription basis for structured data.
-Initial release will include subscriber connections specific to Salesforce organizations with other connectors to be added over time, including but not limited to AWS RDS, Hubspot, Marketo, Shopify, and more.
+Initial release will include subscriber connections specific to Salesforce organizations with other connectors to be added over time, including but not limited to AWS RDS, Hubspot, Adobe Marketo, Shopify, and more.
 Additional connectors for Database-as-a-Service (DBaaS) providers for MySQL, NoSQL and SQL databases, for both structured and unstructured data, are also planned.
 Going forward, we plan to license FMY API microservices for integration with 3rd. party application partners, software providers and potential OEM's.
 FMY's cloud native enables it to be integrated and run under any on-premises, hybrid or alternative cloud infrastructure.
+Additional plans include incorporation of AI technology for automated alert management and reporting for our FMY® Reinfection Prevention Technology (RPT).

-The ComplyTrust® SaaS Suite (CTSS) strategic plan for the data protection market is to first introduce Amazon Web Services (AWS) tools to help AWS customers better manage organizational data protection and compliance in an automated and cloudnative fashion.
+The ComplyTrust® SaaS Suite (CTSS) strategic plan for the data protection market is to first introduce Amazon Web Services (AWS) tools to help AWS customers better manage organizational data protection and compliance in an automated and cloud-native fashion.
 As customer attainment increases, additional planned CTSS features will be rolled out to perform additional applicable data governance and management functionality.
 Additional CTSS plans include integration with 3rd. party software providers to provide an automated single-pane-of-glass solution for enterprise organizations worldwide.

-The Cloud-DPS plan is to re-evaluate the current potential addressable market and underlying architecture to determine next steps in the Cloud-DPS evolution, as it very well could become an additional component in the CTSS toolset.
-Limited past market adoption and revenues indicate the need for a new Cloud-DPS strategy going forward, stay tuned.
+The Cloud-DPS plans to re-evaluate the potential addressable market and underlying architecture in an effort to define potential next steps in the Cloud-DPS evolution, has revealed, that coupled with both the limited past market adoption and technical refresh requirements, incorporation as an additional component into the CTSS cloud-native toolset will require a significant development investment.